Seeing your heartbeat in your vision is often a brief and harmless sensation, but persistent or one-sided pulsing deserves medical attention.

 The retina functions much like film in a camera, capturing light and transmitting signals to the brain.
 However, unlike film, it’s highly sensitive to changes in its microenvironment — including blood flow.

 Each heartbeat sends a surge of blood through arteries and capillaries supplying the retina.
-This surge causes tiny expansions in vessel walls and slight shifts in surrounding tissues.
-The brain interprets these changes as rhythmic visual fluctuations.
+That surge can create tiny changes in vessel diameter and surrounding pressure.
+In some people, those changes may be perceived as rhythmic visual fluctuations that seem to match the heartbeat.

 Pulsatile Vision vs. Visual Floaters

 It’s important not to confuse seeing your heartbeat visually with floaters — those small specks or threads drifting across your eyesight.
-Floaters are caused by debris inside the vitreous humor (the gel filling your eye), while pulsatile vision stems from vascular pulsations.
+Floaters are caused by debris inside the vitreous humor (the gel filling your eye), while pulsatile vision is a rhythmic sensation that seems to sync with the pulse.

-If you notice moving shadows or shapes unrelated to your heartbeat rhythm, those are likely floaters and generally benign unless they increase suddenly or appear alongside flashes of light.
+If you notice moving shadows or shapes unrelated to your heartbeat rhythm, those are more likely to be floaters and are generally benign unless they increase suddenly or appear alongside flashes of light.

 When Seeing Your Heartbeat In Your Vision Is Not Normal

-While usually harmless, certain signs suggest that seeing your heartbeat visually could indicate an underlying problem:
+While often harmless, certain signs suggest that seeing your heartbeat visually could indicate an underlying problem:

-• Persistent Visual Pulsation: If it doesn’t subside over days or weeks.
+- Persistent Visual Pulsation: If it doesn’t subside over days or keeps returning frequently.

-• Vision Loss or Blurring: Any decrease in sharpness along with pulsation needs urgent evaluation.
+- Vision Loss or Blurring: Any decrease in sharpness along with pulsation needs prompt evaluation.

-• Painful Eye Sensations: Discomfort or headaches accompanying visual pulses may point to glaucoma or optic nerve issues.
+- Painful Eye Sensations: Discomfort or severe headaches accompanying visual pulses may point to pressure-related eye or neurological problems.

-• Dizziness or Fainting Spells: Cardiovascular problems affecting brain perfusion can manifest this way.
+- Dizziness or Fainting Spells: Cardiovascular or neurological issues can sometimes show up this way.

-If any of these symptoms occur together with seeing your heartbeat in your vision, consulting an ophthalmologist or neurologist promptly is crucial for diagnosis and treatment.
+If any of these symptoms occur together with seeing your heartbeat in your vision, consulting an ophthalmologist or physician promptly is crucial.
+Symptoms such as fleeting vision changes, headache, nausea, vomiting, or a whooshing noise in the ears can sometimes occur with conditions that need urgent assessment.

 Medical Conditions Linked With Visual Pulsation